The Age of the Aged Care Technology

 Digital Inclusion - From Vulnerable to Feasible

-Today, assistive technology together with ‘AgeTech’ are advancing to support the needs and quality of life of older adults and their families.
-So, ageing in the digital era presupposes feeling at ease with new technologies.
+Today, assistive senior care technology together with ‘AgeTech’ are advancing to support the needs and quality of life of older adults and their families.
+So, ageing in the digital era presupposes feeling at ease with new senior care technologies.
 While the global society is on track to eliminating ageism, the baby boomer generation still needs to come mainstream with digital health technologies.

 «58% of seniors believe technology has a positive effect on society. »